 Alcohol 101: Free Beverage Alcohol Training for Retail Staff

-A free, self-paced beverage alcohol course built for liquor stores, grocery, c-stores & hospitality teams.
+A free, self-paced beverage alcohol course built for liquor stores, grocery, c-stores, and hospitality teams.

 Is this a state server certification?